fmontesi/jo/README.md

 # Dependencies

-None.
-(I don't like dependencies.)
+There are no dependencies on other libraries.

 Jo is based on [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), which is natively supported by modern browsers.
 If you want to use Jo with older browsers, use a [polyfill for fetch](https://github.com/github/fetch).